Chapter 1 History and Research Methods

 Other considerations

 In addition to using random assignment, you should avoid introducing confounds into your experiments.
 Confounds are things that could undermine your ability to draw causal inferences.
-For example, if you wanted to test if a new happy pill will make people happier, you could randomly assign participants to take the happy pill or not (the independent variable) and compare these two groups on their self-reported happiness (the dependent variable).
-However, if some participants know they are getting the happy pill, they might develop expectations that influence their self-reported happiness.
+For example, if you wanted to test whether a supplement improves memory performance, you could randomly assign participants to take the supplement or not (the independent variable) and compare these two groups on memory tasks (the dependent variable).
+However, if some participants know they are getting the supplement, they might develop expectations that influence their performance.
 This is sometimes known as a placebo effect.
-Sometimes a person just knowing that he or she is receiving special treatment or something new is enough to actually cause changes in behavior or perception: In other words, even if the participants in the happy pill condition were to report being happier, we wouldn’t know if the pill was actually making them happier or if it was the placebo effect—an example of a confound.
+Sometimes a person just knowing that he or she is receiving special treatment or something new is enough to actually cause changes in behavior or performance.
+In other words, even if the participants in the supplement condition were to show improved memory, we wouldn’t know if the pill was actually effective or if it was the placebo effect – an example of a confound.
 A related idea is participant demand.
 This occurs when participants try to behave in a way they think the experimenter wants them to behave.
 Placebo effects and participant demand often occur unintentionally.
 Even experimenter expectations can influence the outcome of a study.
-For example, if the experimenter knows who took the happy pill and who did not, and the dependent variable is the experimenter’s observations of people’s happiness, then the experimenter might perceive improvements in the happy pill group that are not really there.
+For example, if the experimenter knows who took the supplement and who did not, and the dependent variable involves the experimenter’s evaluation of performance, then the experimenter might perceive improvements in the suppplement group that are not really there.

-One way to prevent these confounds from affecting the results of a study is to use a double-blind procedure.
-In a double-blind procedure, neither the participant nor the experimenter knows which condition the participant is in.
-For example, when participants are given the happy pill or the fake pill, they don’t know which one they are receiving.
+One way to prevent these confounds from affecting the results of a study is to use a double-masked procedure (also called “double-blind”).
+In a double-masked procedure, neither the participant nor the experimenter knows which condition the participant is in.
+For example, when participants are given the supplement or a fake pill, they don’t know which one they are receiving.
 This way the participants shouldn’t experience the placebo effect, and will be unable to behave as the researcher expects (participant demand).
-Likewise, the researcher doesn’t know which pill each participant is taking (at least in the beginning—later, the researcher will get the results for data-analysis purposes), which means the researcher’s expectations can’t influence his or her observations.
-Therefore, because both parties are “blind” to the condition, neither will be able to behave in a way that introduces a confound.
-At the end of the day, the only difference between groups will be which pills the participants received, allowing the researcher to determine if the happy pill actually caused people to be happier.
+Likewise, the researcher doesn’t know which pill each participant is taking (at least during testing—later, the researcher will get the results for data-analysis purposes), which means the researcher’s expectations can’t influence his or her observations.
+Therefore, because both parties are “masked” to the condition, neither will be able to behave in a way that introduces a confound.
+At the end of the day, the only difference between groups will be which pills the participants received, allowing the researcher to determine if the supplement actually caused improvements in memory performance.

-When scientists passively observe and measure phenomena it is called correlational research.
+When scientists passively observe and measure phenomena it is called observational research.
 Here, we do not intervene and change behavior, as we do in experiments.
-In correlational research, we identify patterns of relationships, but we usually cannot infer what causes what.
-Importantly, with correlational research, you can examine only two variables at a time, no more and no less.
+In observational research, also called correlational research, we identify patterns of relationships, but we usually cannot infer what causes what.

-To find out how well two variables correspond, we can plot the relation between the two scores on what is known as a scatterplot (Figure 1.5).
+To find out how well two variables correspond, we can plot the relation between the two scores on what is known as a scatterplot (Figure 1.4).
 In the scatterplot, each dot represents a data point.
 (In this case it’s individuals, but it could be some other unit.)
-Importantly, each dot provides us with two pieces of information—in this case, information about how good the person rated the past month (x-axis) and how happy the person felt in the past month (y-axis).
+Importantly, each dot provides us with two pieces of information—information about the person’s vocabulary test score (x-axis) and their reading comprehension performance (y-axis).
 Which variable is plotted on which axis does not matter.
+Note that the scatterplots in this chapter use simulated data to illustrate what different types of correlations look like, rather than the actual data from the studies we’ve discussed.

-Scatterplot of the association between happiness and ratings of the past month, a positive correlation (*r* = .81).
+Scatterplot of a hypothetical positive association between working memory and reading comprehension, a positive (*r* = .7).
 Each dot represents an individual.
+Simulated data for illustration purposes.

-Figure 1.5: Scatterplot of the association between happiness and ratings of the past month, a positive correlation (r = .81).
+Figure 1.4: Scatterplot of a hypothetical positive association between working memory and reading comprehension, a positive (r = .7).
 Each dot represents an individual.
+Simulated data for illustration purposes.

 The association between two variables can be summarized statistically using the correlation coefficient (abbreviated as r).
 A correlation coefficient provides information about the direction and strength of the association between two variables.
 For the example above, the direction of the association is positive.
-This means that people who perceived the past month as being good reported feeling more happy, whereas people who perceived the month as being bad reported feeling less happy.
+This means that people who scored higher on working memory capacity showed better reading comprehension performance, whereas people who scored lower on working memory capacity showed poorer reading comprehension performance.

 A negative correlation is one in which the two variables move in opposite directions.
 That is, as one variable goes up, the other goes down.
-Figure 1.6 shows the association between the average height of males in a country (y-axis) and the pathogen prevalence (or commonness of disease; x-axis) of that country.
-In this scatterplot, each dot represents a country.
+Figure 1.5 shows the association between reaction time on an attention task (y-axis) and caffeine consumption (x-axis).
+In this scatterplot, each dot represents a participant.
 Notice how the dots extend from the top left to the bottom right.
 What does this mean in real-world terms?
-It means that people are shorter in parts of the world where there is more disease.
+It means that people who consume more caffeine tend to have faster reaction times on attention tasks.
 The r value for a negative correlation is indicated by a negative number—that is, it has a minus (–) sign in front of it.
-Here, it is –.83.
+Here, it is –.4.

 The strength of a correlation has to do with how well the two variables align.
-Recall that in Professor Dunn’s correlational study, spending on others positively correlated with happiness: The more money people reported spending on others, the happier they reported to be.
-At this point you may be thinking to yourself, I know a very generous person who gave away lots of money to other people but is miserable!
-Or maybe you know of a very stingy person who is happy as can be.
+Recall that in the caffeine and reaction time example, caffeine consumption negatively correlated with reaction time: The more caffeine people consumed, the faster their reaction times tended to be.
+At this point you may be thinking to yourself, I know someone who drinks tons of coffee but still has slow reflexes!
+Or maybe you know someone who never touches caffeine but has lightning-fast reaction times in video games.
 Yes, there might be exceptions.
 If an association has many exceptions, it is considered a weak correlation.
 If an association has few or no exceptions, it is considered a strong correlation.
 A strong correlation is one in which the two variables always, or almost always, go together.
-In the example of happiness and how good the month has been, the association is strong.
+In the example shown above, the correlation between caffeine and reaction time is moderate (r = –.4), meaning there’s a noticeable trend but with plenty of individual variation.
 The stronger a correlation is, the tighter the dots in the scatterplot will be arranged along a sloped line.

 Problems with the correlation

-If generosity and happiness are positively correlated, should we conclude that being generous causes happiness?
-Similarly, if height and pathogen prevalence are negatively correlated, should we conclude that disease causes shortness?
+If working memory capacity and reading comprehension are positively correlated, should we conclude that having higher working memory causes better reading comprehension?
+Similarly, if caffeine consumption and reaction time are negatively correlated, should we conclude that caffeine causes faster responses?
 From a correlation alone, we can’t be certain.
-For example, in the first case it may be that happiness causes generosity, or that generosity causes happiness.
-Or, a third variable might cause both happiness and generosity, creating the illusion of a direct link between the two.
-For example, wealth could be the third variable that causes both greater happiness and greater generosity.
+For example, in the first case it may be that good reading comprehension helps people develop better working memory strategies, or that working memory capacity improves reading comprehension.
+Or, a third variable might cause both better working memory and better reading comprehension, creating the illusion of a direct link between the two.
+For example, overall cognitive ability could be the third variable that causes both higher working memory capacity and better reading skills.
 This is why correlation does not mean causation—an often repeated phrase among psychologists.

 Qualitative Designs

-Just as correlational research allows us to study topics we can’t experimentally manipulate (e.g., whether you have a large or small income), there are other types of research designs that allow us to investigate these harder-to-study topics.
+Just as observational research allows us to study topics we can’t experimentally manipulate (e.g., whether you naturally have high or low working memory capacity), there are other types of research designs that allow us to investigate these harder-to-study topics.
 Qualitative designs, including participant observation, case studies, and narrative analysis are examples of such methodologies.
+For instance, detailed case studies of individuals with specific brain injuries have provided crucial insights into cognitive processes like memory, language, and attention.

 Quasi-Experimental Designs

-What if you want to study the effects of marriage on a variable?
-For example, does marriage make people happier?
-Can you randomly assign some people to get married and others to remain single?
-Of course not.
+What if you want to study the effects of bilingualism on cognitive processing?
+For example, do people who speak multiple languages show enhanced executive control?
+Can you randomly assign some people to become bilingual and others to remain monolingual?
+Not likely.
 So how can you study these important variables?
 You can use a quasi-experimental design.

 A quasi-experimental design is similar to experimental research, except that random assignment to conditions is not used.
-Instead, we rely on existing group memberships (e.g., married vs. single).
+Instead, we rely on existing group memberships (e.g., bilingual vs. monolingual).
 We treat these as the independent variables, even though we don’t assign people to the conditions and don’t manipulate the variables.
 As a result, with quasi-experimental designs causal inference is more difficult.
-For example, married people might differ on a variety of characteristics from unmarried people.
-If we find that married participants are happier than single participants, it will be hard to say that marriage causes happiness, because the people who got married might have already been happier than the people who have remained single.
+For example, bilingual people might differ on a variety of characteristics from monolingual people.
+If we find that bilingual participants show better executive control than monolingual participants, it will be hard to say that bilingualism causes enhanced executive control, because the people who became bilingual might have already had better executive control abilities than those who remained monolingual.

 Longitudinal Studies

 Another powerful research design is the longitudinal study.
 Longitudinal studies track the same people over time.
 Some longitudinal studies last a few weeks, some a few months, some a year or more.
-Some studies that have contributed a lot to psychology followed the same people over decades.
-For example, one study followed more than 20,000 Germans for two decades.
-From these longitudinal data, psychologist Rich Lucas et al. (2003) was able to determine that people who end up getting married indeed start off a bit happier than their peers who never marry.
-Longitudinal studies like this provide valuable evidence for testing many theories in psychology, but they can be quite costly to conduct, especially if they follow many people for many years.
+Some studies that have contributed a lot to cognitive psychology followed the same people over decades.
+For example, the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA) study has been following over 800 adolescents starting at ages 12-21 for multiple years to understand how alcohol use affects brain development and cognitive abilities (Lorkiewicz et al., 2022).
+From these longitudinal data, researchers have been able to determine that alcohol-related blackouts predict distinct, lasting changes in learning and memory for visual information, with results suggesting that the developing brain is vulnerable to these effects during adolescence and emerging adulthood.
+Longitudinal studies like this provide valuable evidence for testing many theories in cognitive psychology, but they can be quite costly to conduct, especially if they follow many people for many years.

 Tradeoffs in Research